Coping with Anxiety: Part One: Finding Yoga

 My lovely friend suggested me joining her in a class, and I was very reluctant.
 I had a quick google of Ashtanga classes, and thought it looked intense!
 Thankfully she dragged me there, and a few years down the line since I stumbled upon that class, I wanted to share with you three ways that the practice of Ashtanga Vinyasa Yoga helps me to calm my overactive mind.

 How can Yoga help you calm your over-active mind?

-Ashtanga series are a rigid pattern of postures linked in a flow sequence.
-The preliminary sun salutation series are simple, easy to remember and connect movement to breath.
+Ashtanga series is a rigid pattern of postures linked in a flow sequence.
+The preliminary sun salutation series are simple, easy to remember, and connect movement to breathe.
 As a beginner, it is simple to print off an Ashtanga series cheat sheet and pop it next to your yoga mat for guidance.
 After practice, and mastering this series, you move on to the next.
 For me, the routine of following a structured sequence completely stops any ruminating going on in my brain, as I am fully immersed in the movement and breath.
 Which leads me to:

 “Without vinyasa [a breath system], don’t do asana [yoga poses].
 When vinyasa is perfect, the mind is under control.”
 Pattabhi Jois

 Ashtanga Vinyasa, like many styles of yoga, focuses primarily on linking your movement with your breath.
 I find relaxing my mind extremely difficult, and like many people who have struggled with anxiety, the idea of sitting still and meditating is quite scary.
 But when I connect movement with breath, I find that my mind calms.
 It is recommended that you use the Ujjayi breathing technique whilst practicing your Ashtanga series.
 Quick guide here:

 Ujjayi breath- Try this now wherever you are!
 It’s instantly calming

 1) Make a “haaaaaah” sound with your mouth open when you exhale, like you’re steaming up some glass.